 Podcast: Enterprise vs. IoT Security

 Historically the term “Enterprise-Grade” meant that a technology was part of an elite list of highly robust, highly scalable and highly available technologies.
 However compute models have changed with the proliferation of Clouds, SaaS and IoT technologies that have crept their way into every network, yet the approaches to security have not evolved.
 These security approaches remain some variation of on-device and network security.
-This podcast discusses the major differentiation between Enterprise technologies and IoT-based platforms.
+This podcast discusses the major differentiation between Enterprise technologies and IoT-based platforms and explores what is required for effective IoT security.
 These areas include:

 - The new enterprise and what it means